 An electric shock injury can cause burns, nerve damage, cardiac problems, and long-term disability, even when the initial impact seems minor.
 If the electrical hazard was caused by someone else’s negligence, you may have an electric shock claim for medical bills, lost income, pain and suffering, or wrongful death damages.
 An electric shock claim may […]

 Yes, you can sue Airbnb, the host, or both, depending on who was negligent.
-In most cases, the host is the primary defendant because they are responsible for maintaining a safe property.
-Airbnb can be held liable if it ignored safety complaints or failed to enforce its own policies.
-A personal injury lawyer can help […]
+In most cases, the host is the primary defendant because they are responsible for maintaining safe property.
+Airbnb can be held liable if it ignores safety complaints or fails to enforce its own policies.
+A personal injury lawyer can help determine […]

 If you tripped over an extension cord at a public event, the venue owner, event organizer, or vendor who created or failed to address the hazard may be liable under premises liability law.
 You may be able to recover compensation for medical expenses, lost wages, and pain and suffering by proving the responsible party knew […]